-How to select and what things to consider while selecting a J-1 umbrella sponsor?
+How do you select a sponsor and what should you consider while selecting a J-1 umbrella sponsor?

 One should consider the following things, when selecting a J-1 umbrella sponsor:

-- Is the sponsor authorized by the State Department to sponsor training in your occupational field and at the right specialty (professional) or non-specialty level?
+- Is the sponsor authorized by the State Department to sponsor training in your desired occupational field and at the right specialty (professional) or non-specialty levell?

-- Is the sponsor authorized b the State Department to sponsor J-1 trainees for the length of time you seek to be in the U.S.?
+- Is the sponsor authorized by the State Department to sponsor J-1 trainees for the length of time you seek to be in the U.S.?